Scale of difficulty

 Most of the time, without trace, climbing sections up to UIAA grade II.
 Generally not marked out.
 Often very exposed.
 Delicate slopes mixed with rocks.
 Glaciers with a high risk of slide.

-For more information about the scale of difficulty of snowshoes tours:
+For more information about the scale of difficulty of hiking and snowshoes tours (in German):